vinaya » pli-tv-pvr » Parivāra

 Ñatti dutiyaṁ sattaṭṭhānaṁ,

-Seven cases for one motion and one announcement,
+Seven situations for one motion and one announcement,

 catutthā sattaṭhānikā.

-Seven cases for one motion and three announcements.
+Seven situations for one motion and three announcements.

 Suṭṭhu phāsu ca dummaṅku,